 Three things drive our workplace behaviour – who we are, when we were born and where.
-This informative and fascinating webinar focuses on the latter – ethnicity (other courses by Dr. Murray deal with personality and generational differences).
-As a manager in a culturally-diverse workforce, you need to know how ethnic differences affect the way in which your direct reports follow your instructions, assess your competence, function as a team, make decisions, handle disagreements, deal with time pressures, receive feedback, respond to issues of trust, and disagree with each other.
+This informative and fascinating webinar focuses on the latter – ethnicity and the challenges that managers face in a culturally-diverse business environment.
+If you are one, you need to expand your cultural intelligence in a world that’s more divided and antagonistic along racial differences than ever before.
+You need to understand how these differences and more demonstrative expectations affect the way in which your direct reports follow your instructions, assess your competence, function as a team, make decisions, handle disagreements, deal with time pressures, receive feedback, respond to issues of connection and trust, and choose to disagree with each other.
+To paraphrase a well-known proverb, a team divided against itself cannot function effectively or endure.

-We’re all the same – we’re naturally prejudiced … because we prejudge based on what we know and don’t know.
-We’re also all different from one another, but predictably so.
-Canada is the most ethnically diverse nation in the northern half of the planet and BC is its most diverse province.
-There are over 40 distinct racial groupings in British Columbia, though some are more dominant.
-While the racial split is different in the major urban centres, the advice offered will be instructive to the success of your corporate mission and strategy.
+We’re naturally prejudiced – we prejudge based on what we know and don’t know.
+We’re also different from one another and, for the most part, predictably so.
+Canada is the most ethnically diverse nation on the northern half of the planet and BC is its most cosmopolitan.
+There are over 40 distinct racial groupings in British Columbia, some more dominant than others.
+Over 90% of First Nations bands reside in BC.
+While the racial split varies in urban centres, and likely also in your business, the advice and insights offered will be instructive to the success of your corporate mission and strategy.

-❏ One skill managers must possess more than ever
+❏ The one skill managers must possess more than ever

 ❏ How marginalized workers perceive workplace issues